Grants and Awards

 - Gustav Born Scholarship by St. Peter's College (University of Oxford)

 - Graduate award by St. Peter's college Alumni Foundation

 I joined the Nuffield Department of Women's and Reproductive Health in October 2017 to study for a DPhil under the guidance of Dr Kevin Coward funded with a Gustav Born Scholarship from St. Peter's College.
 My research focuses on utilising exosomes for non-invasive compound delivery into gametes.
 This novel tool has the potential to be used for reproductive purposes and thus treat fertility-associated problems.

 I have completed an MSc (Hons) in Biotechnology of Human Assisted Reproduction and Embryology (IVI Institute) and a degree in Biotechnology at the University of Valencia.
-Moreover, I have taken part in developing a programme for fertility preservation for prepubertal boys with cancer at Hospital La Fe (Institute of Sanitary Research, IIS La Fe, Valencia) leaded by Prof. Antonio Pellicer and one of the founders of IVI RMA global.
+Moreover, I have taken part in developing a programme for fertility preservation for prepubertal boys with cancer at Hospital La Fe (Institute of Sanitary Research, IIS La Fe, Valencia) led by Prof. Antonio Pellicer and one of the founders of IVI RMA global.